frasertweedale/blog-fp/posts/2021-02-12-haskell-dependency-confusion.md

 In this post I demonstrated that the standard Haskell development tooling—Hackage and Cabal/*cabal-install*—is vulnerable to dependency confusion attacks.
-I outlined a few possible mitigations, varying in complexity and usability.
+I discussed some mitigations that are feasible today, and some ideas for tool improvements that vary in complexity and usability.
 Finally I emphasised that dependency confusion is one of several types of supply chain attack, and just one small panel in the tapestry of software security.

 I think that Haskell has long, *long* way to go in terms of security.
 Sure, the language itself is mostly pretty good.
 But the